General Rules 2020

 Boat Division participants are eligible to be on the top ten leader board more than once for each eligible species.

-The following species are eligible in the Boat Division: Chinook Salmon, Coho Salmon, Brown Trout, Lake Trout and Rainbow (Steelhead) Trout.
+The following species are eligible in the Boat Division: Chinook Salmon, Coho Salmon, Brown Trout, Lake Trout, Rainbow (Steelhead) Trout and Walleye.

 Everyone on a boat age 6 and over must be registered in SALMON-A-RAMA.